-The best budget wireless earbuds are far better devices than their low prices suggest, boasting features you'd expect to find from pricier earphones.
+The best budget wireless earbuds are far better than their low prices suggest, boasting features you'd expect to find from much pricier earphones.

 Sometimes you'll be lucky enough to find earbuds from one of the big audio tech brands, like Bose or Sennheiser, that have been discounted in the sales.